Readers or Writers, That is the Question

 This policy of non-censoring does get us into trouble now and then, and Google penalizes our magazine on a regular basis by refusing to rank or index certain pages.
-Of course, they do not ask their staff to read personally, evaluate and pass sentence on our content, but have their daily changing algorithms do that for them.
+Of course, they do not ask their staff to read personally, to evaluate, and to pass sentence on our content, but have their daily changing algorithms do that for them.
 So be it!

 Of course, our magazine does adhere to a strict set of ethical rules and warns visitors when a post contains adult material (18+).

 Since the launch of Angie’s Diary in May 2008, our magazine has been going through many changes: Visitor demographics, content structure, design, and whatnot.
 Using the input and feedback from our members and readers, we try to improve our magazine on a daily basis.
 At this moment in time, we are again evaluating if our content structure is up to date or if we need to broaden or rather narrow our scope.

 Personally, I would like more articles in the categories of Politics, Philosophy, and Psychology.
 Additionally, we are always on the lookout for columnists who have the stamina to do weekly Movie -and Music Reviews.
 I am convinced that we shall increase our non-writing readers if we manage to broaden our content in these areas.

 Why do we aim to increase the engagement of our non-writing visitors?